How continuous pharmacy claims monitoring works in practice

 Every validated finding initiates a three-part cycle.

 Identification and documentation is the immediate output.
 Claims that were paid incorrectly are validated, quantified, and documented with the detail the health plan needs to pursue recovery with its PBM.
-This is the number that appears on a board report and, for most health plans, the recoveries they pursue exceed the program’s cost in the first year.
+For most health plans, the recoveries they pursue exceed the program's cost in the first year.

 Root-cause correction follows.
 Rivera works with the health plan and the PBM to identify the underlying configuration, pricing logic, or contract interpretation that produced the error.
 The goal is not just to give the plan the documentation it needs to recover dollars already lost but to fix the mechanism that generated the loss in the first place.

-This is where the algorithm library’s compounding effect and the clinical team’s diagnostic work converge.
+The algorithm library's compounding effect and the health plan team's operational follow-through reinforce each other over time.
 The algorithms catch the error.
-The clinical team validates it and identifies the root cause.
+Rivera's clinical team validates it and identifies the root cause.
 The correction prevents recurrence for that plan.
 And the finding gets encoded into the algorithm library, where it prevents the same error across every plan Rivera monitors.
 For a detailed look at how this translates into measurable ROI, see our analysis of recovery and recurrence prevention value.

 What continuous pharmacy claims monitoring does not do